Last updated: September 15, 2025

 4. Your ballot hasn’t arrived? 📭

-If you haven’t received your ballot a month before your state's election and your state requires postal mail return, we recommend you send in a Backup Ballot to make sure your vote gets to your state in time.
+If you haven’t received your ballot less than a month before your state's election and your state requires postal mail return, we recommend you send in a Backup Ballot to make sure your vote gets to your state in time.
 All details about the Backup Ballot can be found here.

 5. Voting your ballot 🗳️